 By Tim Lambert

 Catherine married Arthur's younger brother Henry.
 Normally Henry would not have been allowed to marry his brother's widow.
 He was given a special dispensation from the Pope to do so.
-Catherine married Henry VIII until 11 June 1509.
+Catherine married Henry VIII on 11 June 1509.

 In 1513 Henry was at war with France.
 He made his wife Catherine regent and captain-general of the armed forces in England in his absence.
 On 9 September 1513, an English army crushed the Scots at Flodden.
 Catherine was leading a reserve army north at that time but they disbanded when news of the victory reached them.